Yuting-Shao/CS5200Project3/README.md

 # CS5200Project3

 ## Requirement
 The key requirement of Project3 is to enhance the system’s performance and data access speed.
-To achieve this, I will implement a Redis-based caching mechanism for frequently accessed artwork details.
+To achieve this, I will implement a Redis-based caching mechanism for artwork details.
 This will reduce the load on MongoDB database and provide faster data retrieval for end-users.
 See [requirements.pdf](./requirements.pdf) for details.

 ## UML
 ![UML Diagram](./uml.png)